-INSEE said consumer spending in October was up 0.8 percent from the previous month, exceeding an average forecast of a 0.5 percent rise given in a Reuters poll of 17 economists.
+INSEE said consumer spending in October was up 0.8 percent from the previous month, exceeding an average forecast of a 0.5 percent rise given in a Reuters poll of 17 economists. <FRGPC=ECI>

 INSEE also confirmed that France's gross domestic product (GDP) had risen 0.4 percent in the third quarter, in line with a preliminary estimate.

 French President Emmanuel Macron won elections in May 2017 on promises to modernise the economy, but voters are becoming impatient to see the benefits of his reforms.

 In recent weeks there have been nationwide protests against tax increases for diesel, which many consumers blame for reducing their spending power.

 For full details and data from INSEE: http://www.insee.fr/en/themes/info-rapide.asp?id=19

 (Reporting by Sudip Kar-Gupta; Editing by Raissa Kasolowsky)